peterhajas/Genesis/servers/README.txt

     <len> <data>

 Where len is the number of bytes of data, represented as an unsigned short.
-Data is gzipped JSON data.
+Data is zlibbed JSON data.
 Data is in the JSON-RPC version 1 format:

     // Request format
     {